 April-May 2024

 Welcome to the next part of our Albanian adventure.
 In the previous episodes, we explored Tirana and then hit the road to the north.
-There, we had our first swimming pause at Cape Rodon, ate delicious fish by Lake Shkodër, and soaked in the rain in the Albanian Alps.
+There, we had our first swimming pause at Cape of Rodon, ate delicious fish by Lake Shkodër, and soaked in the rain in the Albanian Alps.
 In this article, we will tell you about the eastern, or rather southeastern, part of Albania, whose share of beauty was by no means lesser than what we had seen in the north.
 Lakes, empty undulating landscapes, and a lot of greenery in every shade – this is how we will remember the Albanian east.

 Before we go into details, a quick reminder: there is a separate article about the entire road trip in Albania, including all the practical info as well as our day-by-day itinerary.
 Let’s go!